H. H. Richardson - Table of Contents Olmsted & Vaux - Table of Contents Douglas Jemal - Table of Contents

 Hannah Beckman, Buffalo Insane Asylum

-Corey Fabian Borenstein, The Connector: The Distinctive Sandstone of the Richardson Olmsted Campus
+Corey Fabian Borenstein, The Distinctive Sandstone of the Richardson Olmsted Campus

 Lalli & Rote, Buffalo Psychiatric Center